RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/1-Getting Started/2-the-five-pillars/2-the-five-pillars.md

 - [**Craft Tailored Tables:**](</docs/Rapid/4-Keyper Manual/2-Designer/1-Tables/1-all-about-tables-in-designer/1-all-about-tables-in-designer.md>) Design tables that match your unique needs.
 Whether it’s organising complex data structures or creating a sleek, minimalist layout, Designer empowers you to craft tables that suit your vision.

-- <!-- Link to the intro to designer "**Customise Screens with Ease:**" --> Bring your data to life by customising screens effortlessly.
+- <a href="https://docs.rapidplatform.com/training/System%20Build%20Foundational/Pages%20in%20Designer/Introduction%20to%20Pages">**Customise Screens with Ease:**</a> Bring your data to life by customising screens effortlessly.
 From color schemes to layout intricacies, Designer puts the creative control in your hands, ensuring your interface reflects your brand and workflow.

 - [**Refine Item Pages:**](</docs/Rapid/4-Keyper Manual/2-Designer/2-Pages/1-all-about-pages-in-designer.md>) Elevate user experience by tailoring item pages to perfection.
 Edit, organise, and present information in a way that makes sense for your audience, all within the intuitive interface of Designer.